nlmixr2/nlmixr2/README.md

 remotes::install_github("RichardHooijmaijers/shinyMixR") # Shiny run manager (like Piranha)
 ```

-For ubuntu latest it is similar
+For Ubuntu latest it is similar

 ``` r
 # bspm::disable() # if you are using r2u or other ubuntu binary for CRAN